lavaman131/cartoonify/README.md

 ## Limitations and bias

 As with any diffusion model, playing around with the prompt and classifier-free guidance parameter is required until you get the results you want.
+Zoomed-out subjects seem to loose clairity in the face.
 For additional safety in image generation, we use the Stable Diffusion safety checker.

 # Data preparation details